 Design

 Good software design makes the interface disappear.
 The person using it stops thinking about the tool and starts thinking about the work.
-That is the standard we hold ourselves to, and it shapes every design decision we make.
+That is the standard we hold ourselves to across more than 50 applications built since 2005.

 Most business software fails this test.
 Dashboards that need a manual.
 Forms with 40 fields when five would do.
-Reports that take longer to read than the meeting they replaced.
-The common thread is software designed around data structures, not around the people who need to use it every day.
+Shadow systems (the spreadsheets, the sticky notes, the "just ask Sarah" workarounds) that grow in the gap between what the software does and what people actually need.
+The common thread is software designed around data structures, not around the people who use it eight hours a day.

 What We Design